 September 22, 2021, 8 p.m.
 ET - Deadline for full proposals

 Week of November 8, 2021 - Selected partners announced

 November 2021 - November 2022 - Selected partners work with J-PAL North America staff to develop one or more randomized evaluations, find an academic partner, and may apply for full funding to carry out the evaluation.

 What type of assistance does J-PAL provide for applicants?

 J-PAL North America staff, who are not members of the initiative’s Review Board, are available to provide support to help prospective applicants prepare stronger applications.
-Prospective applicants are encouraged to reach out to Rohit Naimpally, J-PAL North America Senior Policy and Research Manager, at [email protected] or sign up for a 15-minute discussion here.
+Prospective applicants are encouraged to reach out to [email protected].

 Organizations selected for funding will partner with J-PAL North America and academic researchers to identify and assess opportunities for evaluation, design one or more high-quality randomized evaluations, and engage in training and capacity building activities.
 Because the State and Local Innovation Competition is focused on helping organizations design and carry out randomized evaluations, applicants to this competition must be open to working with J-PAL North America to look for ways to include random assignment in the implementation of the program or policy they are interested in testing.
 For example, an oversubscribed program’s slots might be allocated by a lottery; eligible beneficiaries of an undersubscribed program might be randomly encouraged to sign up; and pilot programs or programs being expanded to new locations could provide opportunities to randomly select who receives the program first.